 - 1. Satisfactorily complete each requirement in their academic program - 2.
 Earn a cumulative grade point average of 2.0 or higher - 3.
 Meet all obligations to the college, including payment of all fees - 4.
-File the Intent to Graduate form with the registrar no later than November 1st for fall term completion or December 15th for May completion of the academic year in which graduation is anticipated.
+File the Intent to Graduate form with the Registrar's Office no later than November 1st for fall completion, or December 13th for May completion or March 7th for August completion of the academic year in which graduation is anticipated.